Tutorial 2: The RFDC Interface

 ../../_images/rfdc-dt-general-config.png

-The ADC Tile checkboxes will enable or disable the corresponding tile in the design.
+The Enable Tile checkboxes under each Tile tab will enable or disable the corresponding tile in the design.
 The tile numbers are in reference to their respective package placement designation.
 Tile 224 through 227 maps to Tile 0 through 3, respectively.
 The rfdc yellow block will redraw after applying changes when a tile is selected.
 The sample rate for each architecture is automatically checked against the min. and max. sample rates supported for the platform.
 The Enable Tile PLLs checkbox will enable the internal PLL for all selected tiles.
 When this option is enabled the Reference Clock drop down provides a list of frequencies that can be used to drive the PLLs to generate the sample clock for the ADCs.
-If Enable Tile PLLs is not checked, this will display the same value as the Sampling Rate field indicating the part is expecting an extenral sample clock to drive the ADCs.
+If Enable Tile PLLs is not checked, this will display the same value as the Sampling Rate field indicating the part is expecting an external sample clock to drive the ADCs.

 A few behaviors to keep in mind: